lucasoliveirateles/api-methods/README.md

 But there are other methods that can be used, these are:

+* **PATCH**: The PATCH method is used to apply partial modifications to a resource.
+It's typically used when you want to apply only a part of the modifications supported by PUT.

 * **OPTIONS**: This method is used to describe the communication options for the target resource.
 It allows the client to determine the communication options available for a particular resource or the server as a whole.